Ah yes, the dreaded belly fat that won't seem to go away no matter what you do.

 Fat Oxidation > Fat Storage = Fat LossKnowing this we can implement specific strategies to decrease fat storage and increase fat oxidation.

-A quick way to estimate your maintenance caloric intake (the calorie intake where you would neither gain or lose weight) is to take your bodyweight in pounds and multiple it by 15.
-In order to lose fat efficiently you need to consume less than
+A quick way to estimate your maintenance caloric intake (the calorie intake where you would neither gain or lose weight) is to take your bodyweight in pounds and multiply it by 15.
+In order to lose fat efficiently you need to consume less than your maintenance caloric intake.
+Each pound of fat contains about 3,500 calories.
+So by subtracting 500 calories from your daily maintenance caloric intake, you should be able to lose one pound of fat per week (3,500 divided by 7 days = 500 calories/day).

 Caloric Deficit and Macronutrient Quantities